|The HEC-ResSim software was developed by the U.S. Army Corps of Engineers to model reservoir operations at

 HEC-ResSim provides a realistic view of the physical river/reservoir system using a map-based schematic with a set of element drawing tools.
 Also, with the hierarchical

 outlet structure, the modeler can represent each outlet of the reservoir rather the being limited to a single composite outlet definition.

 Back to the top

 - Schematic - The program’s user interface allows the user to draw the network schematic either as a stick figure or an overlay on

 - Drawing Tools - HEC-ResSim represents a system of reservoirs as a network composed of four types of physical elements: junctions,

 routing reaches, diversions, and reservoirs.
 By combining these elements, the HEC-ResSim modeler is able to build a network capable of representing anything from a

 single reservoir on a single stream to a highly developed and interconnected system like that of California’s central valley.

 - A reservoir is the most complex element of the reservoir network and is composed of a pool and a dam.
 HEC-ResSim assumes that the pool

 is level (i.e., it has no routing behavior) and its hydraulic behavior is completely defined by an elevation-storage-area table.
 The real complexity of HEC-ResSim's

 - Hierarchical Outlet Structure - The dam is the root of an outlet hierarchy or "tree" which allows the user to describe the

+as much detail as is deemed necessary.
+There are two basic and two advanced outlet types.
 The basic outlet types are controlled and uncontrolled.
 An uncontrolled outlet can be used to represent an

 gate or valve.
 The advanced outlet types are power plant and pump, both of which are controlled outlets with additional features to represent their special purposes.
 The power plant has the ability

 to compute energy production.
 The pump is even more specialized because its flow direction is opposite that of the other outlet types, and it can draw water up into the reservoir from the pool of

 another reservoir.
 The pump outlet type was added to enable the user to model pump-back operation in hydropower systems, although hydropower is not required for its operation.